WERC Collection Development Policy

 Tests: Due to the licensing restriction of most education, counseling, and psychological tests, such instruments cannot be actively collected.
 However, tests without usage restrictions may be selectively acquired in support of the curriculum.
 Donated tests will be accepted from faculty.
 Because of the licensing restrictions, access to the existing test collection is limited to faculty with appropriate licensure or graduate students under direct faculty supervision.
 It is imperative that use of the test collection be limited to insure that the validity of the instruments is not compromised.

-Electronic materials/Educational Software: The ERC strives to maintain a representative collection of curriculum content-based software used in school settings from preschool through 12th grade.
+Electronic materials/Educational Software: The WERC strives to maintain a representative collection of curriculum content-based software used in school settings from preschool through 12th grade.
 System requirements for selected software are stringently reviewed before purchase.
 Application software is purchased and maintained by the Indiana University South Bend Information Technologies Department.

 Criteria for the Selection of Materials